 For where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God.
 Where you die I will die, and there will I be buried. - Ruth 1:16-17

 Under the Law of Moses, resident aliens (gentiles or sojourners) were to be treated equally both in terms of the Law and social status (Leviticus 19:33-34, 24:22; Numbers 15:14-16; Deuteronomy 10:19).
 Gentiles were able to participate in worship with Israel.
 For example, alien families were able to observe the Passover if all the males were circumcised (Exodus 12:48).
 Gentile sojourners could also participate in the Feast of Pentecost (Deuteronomy 16:11), the Feast Tabernacles (Deuteronomy 16:14), and they were able to give acceptable offerings (Leviticus 22:17).
-They could also eat and be filled from the tithe of the produce during the harvest season in Israel (Deuteronomy 14:28-29).
+Additionally they could eat and be filled from the tithe of the produce during the harvest season in Israel (Deuteronomy 14:28-29).

-Gentile inclusion in the Covenant Blessing of Yahweh is explicitly prophesied in Old Testament Scripture.
+Furthermore, Gentile inclusion in the Covenant Blessing of Yahweh is explicitly prophesied in Old Testament Scripture.
 Here are a few examples:

 Now therefore, O kings, be wise;